Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.lpop(...)

-Pop elements from the list structure from the left, parameters as follows:
+Pop an element from the left side of a list structure, parameters are as follows:

 Parameter |